-Overall the survey matches quite well the administrative sources, with an overestimation of employment income, unemployment benefits and self-employment income around 5%.
+Overall the survey matches quite well the administrative sources, with an overestimation of employment income and unemployment benefits around 5%.
 The comparison of the property income with external statistics is particularly problematic due to the inclusion of different components in the aggregate statistics (see Notes to the Tables).
 The comparison of the number of recipients needs to be done with caution because the unit of analysis in the survey and in the administrative statistics are not always strictly comparable.
-This is, in particular, the case of property income but also self-employment income because the same individual can have more than one source of self-employment income and the.
+This is, in particular, the case of property income but also self-employment income because the same individual can have more than one source of self-employment income.
+On the one hand, we would expect aggregate number of recipients of self-employed income from EUROMOD being smaller than in the administrate source.
+On the other hand, the number of individuals with self-employment income from EUROMOD includes also potential tax evaders who do not declare their income to the tax authority at all.
+The first effect seems to prevail.

-Table 24.
-EUROMOD validation: income sources included and not simulated, 2015
+Table 26.
+EUROMOD validation: income sources included and not simulated, 2013